itsKaynine/thailand-post/README.md

 ## Usage

-First you need to import the module and create an instance of the service.
+First, you need to import the module and create an instance of the service.

 ```js
 var TrackService = require('thailand-post').TrackService;